-Quite often some of the important questions are overlooked.
+Quite often, some of the important questions are overlooked.
 They either don’t get asked at all or don’t get asked until it is too late.
-Too late (in this instance) means that because the questions were not asked at the right time, weeks of downtime potentially ensue.
+Too late, in this instance, means that because the questions were not asked at the right time, and weeks of downtime potentially ensue.

 A) How easy is it to get replacement parts?

 Finding the right supplier that you have a good relationship with is important.
-You need to know that you can trust them when you are ordering a system, so that you know it’ll arrive when they say it will, and it’ll perform as expected with everything as specifications dictate, and most importantly, if something goes wrong with it, you’ll be up and running again in days.
+You need to know that you can trust them when you are ordering a system, so you know that it’ll arrive when they say it will, and will perform as expected with everything as specifications dictate.
+Most importantly, if something goes wrong, you’ll be up and running again in days.